Setup a Data Science Environment on your Computer

 The image below shows some Python Code integrated in a workflow to combine multiple datasets.
 Notice a Unix Shell command (enclosed in the red rectangle) integrated in a Jupyter Notebook.

 Keep in mind that the code in the image above isn't some unique way to do a task, but just a small example of how you may see Unix utilized.
-If you want to learn how to use Unix for Data Science, Datacamp has a free course Introduction to Shell for Data Science which I highly recommend.
+If you want to learn how to use Unix for Data Science, Datacamp has a course Introduction to Shell for Data Science which I highly recommend.
 It is a skill that lots of aspiring data scientists forget about, but it is a very important skill in the workplace.

 Unix Shell on Mac